-EPIC yoga, led by Prof. Emerita Ginny Papaiannou, continues on Thursday mornings with two session options, mat at 10 AM or "gentle"/beginner chair format at 11:15.
-And, amazingly, we are almost into April and our next Graduate Scholar Talk.
+EPIC yoga, led by Professor Emerita Ginny Papaioannou, continues on Thursday mornings with two session options, mat at 10 AM or "gentle"/beginner chair format at 11:15.
+Join us for a workout before the Graduate Scholar Talk.
+Significant others and friends are welcome.